Al-Tanf: Establishment

-In May 2015, Islamic State (IS) militants captured the border checkpoint at Al-Tanf, thus obtaining control over the full length of the Iraq–Syria border.
-The U.S.-backed New Syrian Army rebel faction recaptured the Al-Tanf post on the Syrian side of the border in early March 2016, and the Al-Waleed border crossing on the Iraqi side of the border was recaptured by pro-government Iraqi tribal militias backed by U.S.-led forces in early August.
+In May 2015, Islamic State (IS, also known as ISIS) militants captured the border checkpoint at Al-Tanf, thus obtaining control over the full length of the Iraq–Syria border.
+The U.S.-backed New Syrian Army rebel faction recaptured the Al-Tanf post on the Syrian side of the border in early March 2016, and the Al-Waleed border crossing on the Iraqi side of the border was recaptured by Iraqi pro-government tribal militias backed by U.S.-led forces in early August.
 In August 2016, the BBC published photographs taken in June that year which it said showed United Kingdom Special Forces soldiers apparently guarding the perimeter of the Al-Tanf base.

-In March 2017, the Revolutionary Commando Army, successor of the New Syrian Army, re-opened the border crossing, resuming cross-border civilian traffic.
+In March 2017, the Revolutionary Commando Army (RCA), successor of the New Syrian Army, re-opened the border crossing, resuming cross-border civilian traffic.
 A group referred to as the Army of Iraqi Tribes was said to control the Iraqi side of the crossing.
-In April-May 2017, it was reported that U.S. 5th Special Forces Group were training Syrian rebels at Al-Tanf.
-On 17 June 2017, the Iraqi Armed Forces announced that the Iraqi Army and Sunni tribal fighters, supported by U.S.-led Coalition aircraft, had dislodged IS from the Iraqi side of Al-Waleed border crossing.
+In April–May 2017, it was reported that U.S. 5th Special Forces Group were training Syrian rebels at Al-Tanf.
+In June 2017, the Iraqi Armed Forces announced that the Iraqi Army and Sunni tribal fighters, supported by U.S.-led Coalition aircraft, had cleared the Iraqi side of the border of the remaining IS fighters in the vicinity of the U.S. base.